gishsi/axolog/README.md

-# axolog
+# [WIP] axolog

-Created this tool for two main reasons:
-1. Wanted a small project to learn Rust :)
+> Note: This is very much still a work in progress.
+I am a new Rust programmer and I will refine this code as I learn more about both this programming language and Minecraft logs.

-2. When creating a Minecraft modded server I found looking through Minecraft crash logs a huge pain.
+**Motivation**: when creating a Minecraft modded server I found looking through Minecraft crash logs a huge pain.
 This utility tool aims to make this process easier.

 # Usage